 The Bachelor of Science in Education in Middle School Education prepares students to work with children from fifth through ninth grade in public, private, and alternative school systems.
 You may consider a degree in education if you enjoy working with children and/or adolescents, want to strengthen the future through education, and want to make a difference in the lives of others.
 MU Students work closely with mentors, practicing teachers, administrators, and university faculty to develop the knowledge and skills to enhance learning outcomes for children and youth.
-The coursework through the College of Education focuses on teachers’ roles in facilitating learning at all levels of development and considers the influences of cultural, political, historical, and economic factors on students, teachers, and schools.
-Upon successfully completing the initial teacher certification process, the state grants you certification in middle school language arts.
-Practical and rewarding clinical training in schools and agencies begins sophomore year, and continues each semester culminating in a senior-level teaching internship, enhancing teaching skills and confidence.
-Coursework within Middle School Language Arts will help you learn about general teaching and learning strategies as well as those specific to language arts.
-You will learn ways to support the development of reading, writing, speaking, listening, and positioning of middle school students.
+The coursework through the College of Education & Human Development focuses on teachers’ roles in facilitating learning at all levels of development and considers the influences of cultural, political, historical, and economic factors on students, teachers, and schools.
+Practical and rewarding clinical training in schools and agencies begins sophomore year and continues each semester culminating in a senior-level teaching internship, enhancing teaching skills and confidence.
+Coursework will help you learn about general teaching and learning strategies as well as those specific to your discipline.

 This is an emphasis area of the following major:

 This major has the following additional emphasis areas:

 You can do nearly anything with a Mizzou degree, but here are some common career paths taken by graduates of this major: